CHAPTER 11 - MANAGEMENT CONTROLS AND PROGRAM OVERSIGHT

 4) Implement corrective actions when cardholder management is non-compliant with Army policies and procedures.

-l.
-DPC issued several SP3 Transition Memorandums on GPC monitoring and oversight.
-DPC will rely on the signed Semi-Annual HA data provided by CPMs to accomplish DoD GPC reporting required by OMB.
-DPC updates visual trending of statistical and violation information to identify trends in GPC use and variances and shares this information with the Army during the GPC CPM Monthly Calls.
+i.
+DPCAP will rely on the signed Semi-Annual HA data provided by CPMs to accomplish DoD GPC reporting required by OMB.
+DPCAP updates visual trending of statistical and violation information to identify trends in GPC use and variances and shares this information with the Army during the GPC CPM Monthly Calls.

-m.
+j.
 The GPC Integrated Solutions Team (IST) is DoD’s GPC governance body.
-IST membership consists of a GPC Governance Board composed of representatives from DPC, Army, Navy, Air Force, other Defense agencies, and supported by the bank team.
+IST membership consists of a GPC Governance Board composed of representatives from DPCAP, Army, Navy, Air Force, other Defense agencies, and supported by the bank team.
 The bank team consists of U.S. Bank (card-issuing bank), MasterCard (card association), and Oversight Systems (data mining vendor).
 The IST typically meets semi-annually to achieve the following:

 1) Review trends and changes in the GPC industry and the DoD GPC Program.